EdwardBrask/EE5903_CA2/README.md

     OBS 1!!
 The IDRR algorithm can compute a QT that is zero, the code will then throw 'ValueError: [IDRR] QT calculated to: 0.0'.
     This is an obvious flaw of the algorithm, and the simulation would be stuck in an infinite loop if allowed to continue.
     Hence the program terminates and should be re-simulated.
-This can happen randomly even with reasonable input parameters, with 'N_simulations  = 3', 'N_tasks = 500', 'arrival_time_bounds = [0, 10]' and 'burst_time_bounds = [1, 50]' it happens
-    roughly once every ten times.
+This only happened to me if the upper bound of the arrival time is close to the upper bound of the burst time.
+With 'N_simulations  = 5', 'N_tasks = 500', 'arrival_time_bounds = [0, 35]', 'burst_time_bounds = [1, 50]' and uniform=True it happens roughly once every 1000 times.

     OBS 2!!
 The complexity of this whole simulation is very large, roughly around O(N_simulations * N_tasks^4).
-    On my machine, a 2020 Macbook Pro M1, with 'N_simulations = 3', 'N_tasks = 500' and 'interval = 10',
+    On my machine, a 2020 Macbook Pro M1, with 'N_simulations = 5', 'N_tasks = 500' and 'interval = 10',
-    it takes ~1.5 seconds to run the whole program.
+    it takes ~2 seconds to run the whole program.
 But with 'N_simulations = 10', 'N_tasks = 1000' and 'interval = 10',
     it takes ~80 seonds...
 To make absolutely sure that the results are corrct the algorithms are reapplied on all the task every interval.
 So with an interval of 10, first the algorithm run on task 0-10, then on 0-20, then on 0-30, ..., 0-N_tasks.
 This causes the large complexity, but I argue that all relevant results can be achieved within seconds anyway, so just be careful with the input parameters.